 While there is no definitive cure, some individuals, especially children, may outgrow their food allergies over time, and new therapies are being developed to manage allergies.

-Food allergies can last a lifetime, although some children may outgrow their allergies, and adults can develop new food allergies at any point.
+Food allergies can last a lifetime.
+Although some children may outgrow their allergies, adults can develop new food allergies at any point.

 There are no proven natural methods to reduce or eliminate food allergies; management and treatment involve medical interventions and strict avoidance of allergenic foods.

-For severe allergic reactions (anaphylaxis), epinephrine is the best medicine, while antihistamines and corticosteroids can help manage milder symptoms.
+For severe allergic reactions (anaphylaxis), epinephrine is the first-line and most effective emergency treatment, while antihistamines and corticosteroids can help manage milder symptoms.

 ...View more